guidsdo/multipleTypescriptCompilers/README.md

 ## Options
 ```
   -d, --debug
+  -c, --config [path_to_config]  Path to mtsc config
   -w, --watch                    Watch the given projects (default false)
--c, --compiler [path_to_tsc]  Path to compiler for all projects (will search in exec dir if not given)
+  -t, --tsc [path_to_tsc]        Path to compiler for all projects (will search in exec dir if not given)
   -h, --help                     output usage information
 ```

 ## Vscode tasks json example